 A good quality handpan that is made similar to the original Hang design is generally priced at around $1,600 - $4,000.
 This at first may seem like a lot of money, but when you think about it, it's not!
 When was the last time you priced a piano?
 Or a saxophone for example?
 These instruments generally cost WAY more than a handpan does.

-To understand why handpans are priced the way that they are, you need to consider this: These instruments are not mass produced in a factory.
-They are hand made, by real people who who put many hours into creating just one handpan.
+To understand why these instruments are priced the way that they are, you need to consider this: These instruments are not mass produced in a factory.
+They are hand made, by real people who who put many hours into creating just one instrument.
 Their creation requires skill, materials, expensive machines and tools, possibly building rental, businesses expenses and employee wages.

-Most of the “expensive” handpans under go a wide range of manufacturing processes to get the correct shape and sound of the instrument.
+Most Handpans undergo a wide range of manufacturing processes to get the correct shape and sound of the instrument.
 They also go through several treatments so that they do not rust.
-As already mentioned, these instruments are not made by a machine, they’re hammered out by hand.
+As already mentioned, these instruments are not made by a machine, they're hammered out by hand.

 Here's a video by Jon Antzoulis showing the initial stages of shaping out a pan.
 This video should give you an idea of the amount of time and hard work that goes into creating a hand pan: